Kong/docs.konghq.com/app/contributing/user-interfaces.md

     ❌  **Don't:** Click on the **Reports** button.

-* When referring to buttons or other interactable elements that have plus signs, don't use the plus sign in the documentation.
+* When referring to buttons or other interactive elements that have plus signs, don't use the plus sign in the documentation.

     ✅  **Do:** New Plugin